 Using malt extract skips the whole process of extracting wort from the malted grains.
 It comes either as dry malt extract, or a liquid malt extract.
 If you want to use a malt extract, then be sure to follow a recipe that uses the particular kind of malt extract that you bought.
 They are not easily interchangeable in a recipe.

-Malt extracts are easier than making your own; however, the resulting beer will taste… like… homebrew.
+Malt extracts are easier than starting with malted grain; however, the resulting beer will taste… like… homebrew.
 It’s just not as good as making homemade wort.
-However, it can be hard to make enough wort at home to get the concentration of malt required for a dark beer.
+However, it can be hard to make enough wort at home to get the concentration of malt required for a strong beer.
 So using malt extract in combination with malted grain is an easy and delicious solution.

 - The grain is sprouted until it has a rootlet that is equal to the size of the original grain.